Nandipada

 The Nandipada appears on numerous ancient Indian coins, such as coins from Taxila dating to the 2nd century BCE.
 The symbol also appears on the zebu bull on the reverse if often shown with a Nandipada taurine mark on its hump on the less worn coins, which reinforces the role of the animal as a symbol, religious or geographic, rather than just the depiction of an animal for decorative purposes.
 The same association was made later on coins of Zeionises or Vima Kadphises.

-The Nandipada symbol saw later evolution, especially with branches becoming more decorated.
-The term is also often used in numismatics.